 Just like how birds migrate in flocks and cattle move in herds, human beings naturally organize ourselves in tribes.
-“Tribal Leadership” is about leveraging the natural phenomenon of human tribes to upgrade any organizational culture and improve effectiveness, engagement, job satisfaction, and expectations of future successes.
-In this Tribal Leadership summary, we’ll give an overview of what’s a tribe and outline the 5 sequential tribal stages.
+In this book, Dave Logan, John King and Halee Fischer-wright present how you can leverage the natural phenomenon of human tribes to upgrade any organizational culture and improve effectiveness, engagement, job satisfaction, and expectations of future successes.
+In this free Tribal Leadership summary, you’ll get an overview of what’s a tribe and outline the 5 sequential tribal stages.

 What Are Tribes?

-A tribe is a group of 20-150 people, who are familiar enough with one another to stop and say “hi” if they were to meet in the streets.
+A tribe is a group of 20-150 people, who are familiar enough with one another to stop and say hi if they were to meet in the streets.
 Your tribe members are probably in your email and phone address book.
 When a tribe gets too big, it naturally splits into 2 tribes or more.
 Every organization is a tribe.
 A small organization is a single tribe, while a large organization is a tribe made up of multiple tribes.

-Tribal leadership is a mutual relationship between the tribe’s leaders and members.
+This is a mutual relationship between the tribe’s leaders and members.
 Tribal Leaders are not superstars.
 Instead, they work hard to upgrade themselves and their tribe, and are recognized as leaders due to the success they bring to the tribe.
 Their efforts create a wave, and they’re then led by that wave to fulfill the tribe’s will.

 A tribe’s culture determines its effectiveness.
 A medium/large tribe of 50-150 people usually operates in a few cultural stages concurrently, and culture is in turn shaped by 2 elements: